The UK needs new low-carbon electricity generation to meet our commitment to reduce net greenhouse gas emissions to zero by 2050.

 In recent years, the UK nuclear fleet has generated around a fifth of the UK’s electricity – around 65 terawatt-hours (TWh) a year – from eight reactors.
 Seven of these are advanced gas-cooled reactors (AGRs) built over the 1960s–80s, all of which are scheduled to retire this decade.

 Three AGRs – Dungeness B, Hunterston B and Hinkley Point B – have already ceased generation.
-Hartlepool and Heysham 1 are due to cease production in 2024, and Heysham 2 and Torness in 2028.
+Hartlepool and Heysham 1 are scheduled to cease production by 2026, and Heysham 2 and Torness in 2028.
 Decommissioning of the AGR fleet will be managed by Nuclear Restoration Services (formerly Magnox).

 The other operational nuclear power station is Sizewell B, the UK’s only pressurised water reactor (PWR), with a generating capacity of 1.2GWe.
 Sizewell B began operations in 1995, and was scheduled to retire in 2035.
 EDF has announced plans to extend its life by at least 20 years, allowing it to contribute to the 2050 target.